 At the museum, marvel at the exhibits of varied clay sculptures, utensils, household items, prehistoric hunting equipment like bows and arrows, stone weapons and other knick-knacks.
 Learn about the culture and lifestyle of primeval civilization.

 To know more information to visit: Museums in Kerala

 12. Wonder at beautiful sights from Lakkidi View Point

 Tourists often stop by Lakkidi View Point.
 It is a charming vantage point that offers dazzling views.
-Marvel at the panorama of the lush greenery of the hills, gorges, and streams.
+Marvel at the panorama of the hills, gorges, and streams of lush greenery.
 The beautiful sight imprints on your mind and heart.
-The romantic road voyage should be on your must-do things in Waynad.
+The romantic road voyage should be of your must-do things in Waynad.

 13. Check out Banasura Sagar Dam

 The picturesque Banasura Sagar Dam is the largest earthen dam in India and the second largest in Asia.
 The dam is situated in the heart of Wayanad’s foggy hills.
 Also, with a view of a wildlife sanctuary and a landscape of flowering trees, this spot of enchantment is unrivaled.
 In addition, the azure crystal clear waters of Banasura makes for a wonderful picnic spot.